open-phytoliths/FAIR-phytoliths/CONTRIBUTING.md

 ## Recording contributions

-*The FAIR Phytoliths Project* uses the [emoji-key](https://allcontributors.org/docs/en/emoji-key) to recognise everyone who contributes to the project.
+*The FAIR phytoliths* project uses the [emoji-key](https://allcontributors.org/docs/en/emoji-key) to recognise everyone who contributes to the project.

 | Emoji | Represents                                                                  |
 |:------|:----------------------------------------------------------------------------|